Evian-Chen/digital-system-design/README.md

 # digital-system-design
-This is a required course for second-year CS students at NTUST.
+This is a required course for second-year CS students at NTUST(113-1).

 Proffesor: Yi-yu Liu